Tai1212/Investwise/README.md

 * [Setup](#setup)
 * [Project Structure](#project-structure)

-##General Info
+## General Info
-Welcome to Investwise, your personalized stock monitoring app designed to keep you informed about the performance of your selected stocks.
-With this app, you can effortlessly track the fluctuations of your favorite stocks in real-time, receiving timely notifications whenever they rise or fall by a specified percentage.
+Investwise is a personalized stock monitoring app designed to help users stay informed about the performance of their selected stocks.
+The app allows users to effortlessly track stock fluctuations in real-time and set custom alerts for significant changes in stock prices.
+Whether you're monitoring long-term investments or responding to short-term market movements, Investwise ensures you're always up-to-date with the latest information.

+This project implements a microservices-based stock market monitoring platform.
+The platform is built with a focus on scalability and user personalization, offering features such as:
+* Real-time Stock Monitoring: Leverages the Alpha Vantage API to provide accurate and timely stock data.
+* Custom Alerts: Users can set personalized notifications to track stock price changes by a specified percentage.
+* Interactive User Interface: Integrates the Telegram Bot API to deliver a dynamic and user-friendly experience.

+The application is built using a full-stack microservices architecture, with three core services:
+* Frontend: Manages the user interface and interactions.
+* Backend: Handles stock monitoring, user management, and notifications, powered by a dedicated monitoring thread for daily stock updates.
+* Database: Provides a robust and scalable data storage solution for user accounts and stock tracking preferences.

+To ensure seamless deployment and scalability, all services are containerized using Docker.
+This setup makes Investwise a powerful tool for both novice and experienced investors to monitor and optimize their investment strategies efficiently.

 ## Architecture
 ![alt text](docs/architecture.png)